rehmatworks/serverpilot-letsencrypt/README.md

 rwssl -noredirect appname
 ```

-If you notice redirect loops after enabling `HTTP` to `HTTPS` redirect, then it means that either your SSL vhosts need a refresh (`rwssl -re`) or some of your `.htaccess` rules need to be removed or fixed.
+If you notice redirect loops after enabling `HTTP` to `HTTPS` redirect, then it means that either your SSL vhosts need a refresh (`rwssl -re`) or your website's `.htaccess` rules need to be fixed.
+In such a scenario, please fix your `.htaccess` file or disable the SSL for the app by running `rwssl -noredir appname` until you sort out the issue.

 #### Upgrade (Only for old script's users)
 If you have used `rwssl` previously on a server, then follow these instructions: